quianalytics/WarRoom-Frontend/PLAN.md

 - `TradeEngine` (`lib/features/draft/logic/trade_engine.dart`) uses a Rich Hill value curve approximation, plus context-aware thresholds based on pick slot, team needs, and board quality.
 It supports multi-asset trades and future picks.
+- Trade context is derived from the earliest current-year pick offered by the user team (fallbacks to the on-clock pick if none is offered).

 ## Data Access
 - `DraftRepository` (`lib/features/draft/data/draft_repository.dart`) wraps `Dio`: